 One of the best and easiest ways to save money while cruising, and not sacrifice your fabulous vacation, is to book excursions privately or consider touring on your own.

-If you’re cruising to these popular ports, here are some resources (written by me for cruisers) to help with your research.
+If you’re cruising to these popular ports, here are some resources to help with your research.

 3. Buy your shore excursions “on sale” with your cruise line